 Using the regulator

-This boost regulator has six connections: input voltage (VIN), ground (GND), output voltage (VOUT), feedback (FB), ENABLE, and power good (PG).
+This buck regulator has six connections: input voltage (VIN), ground (GND), output voltage (VOUT), feedback (FB), ENABLE, and power good (PG).

 The input voltage, VIN, powers the regulator and can be supplied with voltages up to 38V.
 The effective lower limit of VIN is VOUT plus the regulator’s dropout voltage, which varies approximately linearly with the load from around 500 mV to a little over a volt (see below for a graph of the dropout voltage as a function of the load).